Arnaud-Faure-Vaissiere/SQL-Ecommerce-Analytics/README.md

 Cancellation analysis was also performed by customer, product, country and month to identify areas requiring further investigation.

+### Countries with High Cancellation Rates

+Among countries with more than **100 units sold**, the highest cancellation rates include:

+* **United States: approximately 36.68%**
+* **Bahrain: above 10%**
+* **Czech Republic: above 10%**
+* **United Kingdom: slightly above 5%**

+These results do not explain the causes of cancellations, but they identify markets where a deeper operational analysis could be useful.

+The small customer base in some countries also means that these rates should be interpreted with caution.

+### Country Segmentation

+Countries were segmented according to two dimensions:

+* Revenue generated
+* Number of identified customers

+This produced four strategic categories:

+* **Priority markets**
+* **Development potential**
+* **Potential for increasing average customer value**
+* **Secondary markets**

+This approach helps distinguish between countries with a large existing business base and countries where different growth opportunities may exist.

-### Time evolution
+### Time Evolution

+The dataset covers transactions from **December 2010 to December 2011**, although December 2011 only contains part of the month.

+The analysis therefore focuses on monthly trends rather than claiming long-term seasonality.

+The strongest complete month in terms of revenue is **November 2011**, with approximately **£1.50M** in sales.

+The weakest complete month is **February 2011**, with approximately **£523K**.

-Comparing the first three complete months of the dataset with the last three complete months shows an increase in revenue of approximately **82%**.
+Comparing the first three complete months of the dataset with the last three complete months shows an increase in revenue of approximately **82.49%**.

+The comparison uses:

+* **December 2010 → February 2011**
+* **September 2011 → November 2011**

-The comparison excludes December 2011 from the final period because the dataset only contains part of that month.
+December 2011 is excluded from the final comparison because the month is incomplete.

+### Business Interpretation

+The analysis highlights several important business patterns:

+* 1) **Revenue is strongly concentrated geographically**, with the UK representing the majority of both customers and revenue.
+* 2) **Customer value is highly concentrated**, with the top 10% of identified customers generating more than 60% of identified-customer revenue.
+* 3) **Revenue and sales volume provide different perspectives on product performance.**
+* 4) **Some international markets have a much higher average revenue per customer,** despite having smaller customer bases.
+* 5) **Cancellation rates vary significantly between countries,** with some markets requiring further investigation.
+* 6) **Revenue increased substantially between the beginning and the end of the observed period,** although the dataset is too short to establish long-term trends or seasonality.

 ## Analytical Limitations